banulaperera/Intellectia-Mobile-App-SDGP/README.md

 ## ✨ Key Features

 - **Flexible Note-Taking & Modularization**
-  Upload notes at your own pace; Intellectia uses AI to auto-sort and suggest suitable modules[2][3].
+  Upload notes at your own pace; Intellectia uses AI to auto-sort and suggest suitable modules.

 - **Automated Quiz Generation**
   Instantly create quizzes from your own notes or from external resources on request.
-Schedule reminders to stay on track[2][3].
+Schedule reminders to stay on track.

 - **Immediate Feedback**
   Answer quizzes and get feedback instantly to boost recall and identify knowledge gaps.